Police ban Congo election rallies, at least 2 dead

 Mulunda, who will have the deciding vote if his commission is split on any election dispute, said this week he did not deny having been a member of the delegation that accompanies Kabila on foreign trips, but said he was not a founding PPRD member.

-Kabila's rivals allege the existence on paper of fake polling stations to allow vote-rigging, a claim authorities have denied.
+Kabila's rivals say fake polling stations have been set up to allow vote-rigging, an allegation denied by the authorities.
 They also accuse Kabila of using state media and transport assets for his campaign.

 Kamerhe said the Congolese would not accept a rigged poll.